HJWongAtWork/tayarpro/README.md

     - After installing dependencies, run the following command to start the development server:

       ```bash
-      npm run 1  serve
+      npm run dev
       ```

-    - This will start a development server typically at `http://localhost:8080` (the port may vary).
+    - This will start a development server typically at `http://localhost:3000` (the port may vary).

 2. **Development:**
     - Open the link in your browser to see the application running in development mode.